Trapped Between Two Rocks at the End of the World

 She glances at the caller ID, closes her eyes, takes a deep breath, then answers casually, “Mom, hey–”

-“I told you, I’m at Rebecca’s house tonight.”
+“I told you, I’m at Rebecca’s house this weekend.”

 “Nothing’s wrong.”

-“I know– I’m going to church with Rebecca’s family in the morning.”
+“I know– I’m going to church with Rebecca’s family Sunday morning.”

 “I won’t forget.”